Infrastructure as code

-the practice of managing and provisioning infrastructure through code
+Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure through code instead of through manual processes.

-In this section, we will show you how to integrate ZenML with popular
+In this section, we will show you how to integrate ZenML with popular IaC tools such as Terraform.

-Terraform is a powerful tool for managing infrastructure as code, and is by far the
+Terraform is a powerful tool for managing infrastructure as code, and is by far the most popular IaC tool.
+Many companies already have existing Terraform setups, and it is often desirable to integrate ZenML with this setup.

 Understanding the Two-Phase Approach